 If the value of the goods, services, money etc. is less than $950 you will be charged with theft.
 If the value is over $950 you will be charged with grand theft.
 It is important to note that when determining whether to charge a suspect with theft or grand theft the total value over a six month period is used.
 In other words, if you used a credit card that was not yours, and for which you did not have permission to use, and made a purchase last week for something valued at $600 and then made additional purchases this week for items valued at $600 you could be charged with grand theft because the aggregate value is over $950.
 You can also be charged under the same statute if you use an altered, forged, expired, or counterfeit credit or bank card.

+If you have been charged with theft by credit card, theft by debit card or a related offense in California, you could be facing jail time as well as a potential felony conviction on your permanent record.
+The penalties for theft related crimes involving a credit or debit card in California vary depending on the actual crime with which you are charged and convicted.
 Theft, under California law, is a misdemeanor which is punishable by up to a year in jail.
 Grand theft is what is referred to as a “wobbler” under California law.
 A “wobbler” is an offense that can be charged as either a misdemeanor or a felony at the prosecuting attorney’s discretion.
-If you are convicted of the felony you face 16 months, two years, or three years in prison.
+Many of the credit card crimes are felonies in California.
+Forgery and grand theft, for example, may both be charged as a felony theft offense, punishable by 16 months, two, or three years in county jail and a maximum $10,000 fine if you are convicted.

-There are a variety of defenses that may be available in your case if you have been charged with theft involving a credit or debit card.
-Only an experienced California criminal defense attorney can review the specific facts and circumstances of your case and provide you with an opinion with regard to the potential defenses.
+There are a variety of defenses that may be available in your case if you have been charged with theft involving a credit card or debit card.
+An experienced California criminal defense attorney can review the specific facts and circumstances of your case and provide you with an opinion with regard to the potential defenses.
+For example, if you have been charged with theft by credit card or theft by debit card in California, you may have a defense to the crime if you lacked the intent to defraud.
+This, along with any other potential defenses, should be discussed at length with your attorney.
+Contact San Diego criminal defense attorney Domenic J. Lombardo at (619) 232-5122 for a free and confidential consultation.

 Latest posts by Domenic Lombardo (see all)